 A go-to-market (GTM) playbook is the blueprint that guarantees the efficient utilization of channel resources.
 It is needed to take stock of what one has, how that should be used, who should be using it, and when.
 One couldn’t build a house by buying the supplies and hiring workers, but then neglecting to provide the team with the blueprint that outlines the plan.
 Your channel should be treated the same way.

-A playbook — when done right — will quite often be the difference between spending money on resources that get underutilized and spending a little bit extra to turn what you have into something really useful.
+A channel playbook — when done right — will quite often be the difference between spending money on resources that get underutilized and spending a little bit extra to turn what you have into something really useful.
 A GTM playbook is an investment, but it is a relatively inexpensive one that will be the best money you've ever spent on your channel.
 If you have one, it’s one of the most important boxes you can check off in your channel health index checklist.

 The makings of a successful playbook